secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 In the event a lesser discount is applied on the deal then what the Partner Program allocates, then the lesser discount will also be what is calculated for Comp Neutrality.
 Other factors:
 - Starter/Bronze is not applicable even if a discount is approved
-- US PubSec Sales, Channel, and Alliances do not qualify
+- US PubSec Sales, Channel, and Alliances teams do not qualify
-- For Alliances, the contractual discount is used to calculate comp neutral
+- For Alliances transactions, the contractual discount is used to calculate comp neutral
 - IBM OEM deals do not qualify
 - For H1 FY22 comp neutral did not apply for Distribution discounts.
 Starting H2 FY22 the contractual Distribution discounts will apply however no retroactive payments/re-calculations will be made.

 As a reminder, comp neutrality only applies to comp and does not retire quota.

-For additional information, please review [Channel Neutral Compensation](https://about.gitlab.com/handbook/sales/commissions/#channel-neutral-compensation) within the Sales Ops commission section of the Handbook.
+For additional information, please review [Channel Neutral Compensation](https://internal-handbook.gitlab.io/handbook/sales/sales-commission/#channel-neutral-commissions) within the internal Sales Ops commission section of the Handbook.

 Internal: [Partner Program Discount Matrix](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#program-and-incentive-definitions)
-For Partner Program discounts specific to US PubSec, please reach out to #channel-ops on Slack.
+For Partner Program discounts specific to US PubSec, please reach out to #partner-program-ops on Slack.

 ### 2-Tier Opportunities
 If the Opportunity is going through a 2-Tier Channel (Distributor + Reseller), both Partner Accounts must be included on the Opportunity in the Partner Information section in order for both Program discounts to apply AND for Comp Neutral to calculate on both.
 Reseller should be in the Partner  field and the applicable Distributor in the Distributor field on the Opportunity.